 Do Anesthesiologists Have Incentive Bonuses?

-While that $68,000 figure is dwarfed by the average orthopedics bonus of $126,000, it's nearly 2 1/2 times larger than the bonus received by the average pediatrician.
+While that $68,000 figure is dwarfed by the average orthopedics bonus of $134,000, it's more than two times larger than the bonus received by the average pediatrician ($33,000).

-Do Self-Employed Anesthesiologists Make More Money?
+Do Anesthesiologists Take on Additional Work to Make More Money?

 Roughly one-third of anesthesiologists take on additional work to supplement their income.
 They do this either by taking on more hours in their current job or by moonlighting at another medical organization.
 Most do this to fund early retirement, gain financial independence, and pay down student loan debt.